SIPA Students on Campus – Fall 2021

 • The school places a small number of applicants on an admissions waitlist each year.
 Students on the waitlist are notified when and if places become available in the entering class.
 The waitlist is not ranked, nor is there any guarantee that applicants on the list will be granted admission.

-If your application has been placed on the waitlist, we ask that you respond to let us know if you would like to remain on the waitlist or be removed.
-Applicants who wish to remain on the waitlist will receive occasional updates via e-mail about their status; these updates may continue until our incoming class is finalized.
+If your application has been placed on the waitlist, you will receive occasional updates via e-mail about their status; these updates may continue until our incoming class is finalized.
 A final notice will be emailed to all applicants on the waitlist once the class has been finalized.
 At any time you may contact us if you would like your application to be removed from the waitlist.

 • No. We do not permit applicants on the waitlist to submit any additional materials.
 These applications have already been evaluated by the Admissions Committee; newly submitted materials will not be reviewed unless requested by the Committee.

 • A bachelor's degree or its equivalent from an accredited institution is required to enroll at Columbia SIPA.
-Applicants must submit transcripts forany college or university attended, even if the coursework was not part of a degree program.
-We need the credits, grades, and grading scale to be submitted.
+Applicants must submit transcripts for any college or university attended even if the coursework was not part of a degree program.
+We need the credits, grades, and grading scale.
 Unofficial copies of transcripts may be uploaded to the admission site for admission consideration.
-Only if an offer of admission is made and the applicant accepts will we require the submission of official transcripts; these documents must be on file one month prior to orientation.
-In addition, official documentation of the degree conferred is required.
+If an offer of admission is made and the applicant accepts, we will we require official transcripts including confirmation of a bachelor's degree.

 Classes that have notes such as T, TR, or CR will not be accepted.
 These notes generally refer to transfer classes.
 If an applicant attended one school and transferred to another and the new school only notes codes for transfer credit, the applicant must submit the transcript from the first school with the grade achieved.